camunda/blog.camunda.org/content/post/2018/12/camunda-optimize-23-released.md

 # Sharing can be disabled via configuration

-The report sharing feature which is enabled by default can now be disabled via the `sharing.enabled` property in the [configuration](https://docs.camunda.org/optimize/develop/technical-guide/setup/configuration/#other).
-Once disabled the share button will be deactivated with a tooltip hint that sharing is disabled.
+The report sharing feature, which is enabled by default, can now be disabled via the `sharing.enabled` property in the [configuration](https://docs.camunda.org/optimize/develop/technical-guide/setup/configuration/#other).
+Once disabled, the share button will be deactivated with a tooltip hint that sharing is disabled.

 # UI/UX Improvements

-With this release we also focused on the UI/UX of Optimize and besides many small improvements there are some highlights to point out:
+With this release, we also focused on the UI/UX of Optimize, and along with many small improvements, there are some highlights to point out:

 ## Raw data table sorting

 {{< figure class="main teaser" src="tableSort.gif">}}

 Raw data reports are becoming even more powerful.
-In addition to hiding and re-arranging columns, with this release it is now possible to sort the table by any column.
+In addition to hiding and re-arranging columns, it's now possible to sort the table by any column.
 To do so, simply click on any column header in the report edit mode.
 Clicking the same column again reverses the sort order.

 The sorting that is defined for the report is applied to any instance of the report, so even if you embed the report in a dashboard, it will maintain its sorting.